 What Drug or Alcohol Addiction Can I get Treatment For?

 We also treat people at rehab for behavioural addictions such as gambling, pornography and sex addictions.
-Addictive behaviours can often lead to further addictions, which is why the mental aspect of recovery is so important. and therapy placed as a foundation in your programme.
+Addictive behaviours can often lead to further addictions, which is why it is important for us private treatment services to understand the ins and outs of your suffering so we can tailor make a comprehensive and effective treatment programme.

 As part of our rehab treatment, we offer dual diagnosis treatment programmes for people who suffer from co-existing mental health issues and drug or alcohol addiction.